-Sub-Saharan Africa is the most affected region in the world with regard to the HIV/AIDS pandemic.
-With limited access to antiretroviral treatment for HIV/AIDS, the increasing death toll is expected to have profound social, political and economic impact on that region and the companies or industries with operations in Sub-Saharan Africa.
-In the past, shareholder proposals asked companies to develop policies to provide affordable HIV/AIDS, malaria, and tuberculosis drugs in third-world countries.
+Following the COVID-19 pandemic, among other historic pandemics, the distribution of treatments vastly differed in effectiveness between regions.
+With limited access to adequate treatments, the increasing death toll is expected to have profound social, political, and economic impact globally, including on the companies or industries with operations in affected areas.
+In the past, shareholder proposals asked companies to develop policies to provide affordable drugs in historically disadvantaged regions.
 However, in recent years, shareholders have changed their tactic, asking instead for reports on the impact of these pandemics on company operations, including both pharmaceutical and non-pharmaceutical companies operating in high-risk areas.
 This change is consistent with the general shift in shareholder proposals towards risk assessment and mitigation.

-Social Advisory Services Recommendation: Vote for shareholder proposals asking for companies to report on the impact of pandemics, such as HIV/AIDS, malaria, and tuberculosis, on their business strategies.
+Social Advisory Services Recommendation: Vote for shareholder proposals asking for companies to report on the impact of pandemics, such as COVID-19, HIV/AIDS, malaria, and tuberculosis, on their business strategies.